 Cartesian

-Tilebox can also be configured to use a standard 2D cartesian lat/lon coordinate system for geometry intersection and containment checks as well.
-This can be done by specifying the cartesian coordinate reference system when querying.
+Tilebox can also be configured to use a standard 2D cartesian lat/lon coordinate system for geometry intersection and containment checks.
+This is done by specifying the cartesian coordinate reference system when querying.

 area = Polygon( # area roughly covering the state of Colorado